tgvashworth/typd/README.md

 ## Use

-`typ` wraps functions to add runtime type-checks to them.
+`typd` wraps functions to add runtime type-checks to them.
 The resulting function with throw if the arguments don't match.

 ```js
 import Typd from 'typd';